Lisocabtagene maraleucel: Adverse effects

-The labeling carries a boxed warning for cytokine release syndrome (CRS), which is a systemic response to the activation and proliferation of CAR-T cells, causing high fever and flu-like symptoms and neurologic toxicities.
+The US Food and Drug Administration (FDA) prescription label carries a boxed warning for cytokine release syndrome (CRS), which is a systemic response to the activation and proliferation of CAR-T cells, causing high fever and flu-like symptoms and neurologic toxicities.

+In April 2024, the FDA prescription label boxed warning was expanded to include T cell malignancies.

 History

 Lisocabtagene maraleucel's safety and efficacy were established in a multicenter clinical trial of more than 250 adults with refractory or relapsed large B-cell lymphoma.
 The complete remission rate after treatment was 54%.

-The U.S. Food and Drug Administration (FDA) granted lisocabtagene maraleucel priority review, orphan drug, regenerative medicine advanced therapy (RMAT), and breakthrough therapy designations.
+The US Food and Drug Administration (FDA) granted lisocabtagene maraleucel priority review, orphan drug, regenerative medicine advanced therapy (RMAT), and breakthrough therapy designations.
 Lisocabtagene maraleucel is the first regenerative medicine therapy with RMAT designation to be licensed by the FDA.
 The FDA granted approval of Breyanzi to Juno Therapeutics Inc., a Bristol-Myers Squibb Company.

-Efficacy was evaluated in TRANSFORM (NCT03575351), a randomized, open-label, multicenter trial in adults with primary refractory LBCL or relapse within twelve months of achieving complete response (CR) to first-line therapy.
+Efficacy was evaluated in TRANSFORM (NCT03575351), a randomized, open-label, multicenter trial in adults with primary refractory large B-cell lymphoma or relapse within twelve months of achieving complete response (CR) to first-line therapy.
 Participants had not yet received treatment for relapsed or refractory lymphoma and were potential candidates for autologous HSCT.
 A total of 184 participants were randomized 1:1 to receive a single infusion of lisocabtagene maraleucel following fludarabine and cyclophosphamide lymphodepleting chemotherapy or to receive second-line standard therapy, consisting of three cycles of chemoimmunotherapy followed by high-dose therapy and autologous HSCT in participants who attained CR or partial response (PR).

-Efficacy was also evaluated in PILOT (NCT03483103), a single-arm, open-label, multicenter trial in transplant-ineligible patients with relapsed or refractory LBCL after one line of chemoimmunotherapy.
+Efficacy was also evaluated in PILOT (NCT03483103), a single-arm, open-label, multicenter trial in transplant-ineligible patients with relapsed or refractory large B-cell lymphoma after one line of chemoimmunotherapy.
 The study enrolled participants who were ineligible for high-dose therapy and HSCT due to organ function or age, but who had adequate organ function for CAR-T cell therapy.
 Efficacy was based on CR rate and duration of response (DOR) as determined by an IRC.
 Of 74 participants who underwent leukapheresis (median age, 73 years), 61 (82%) received lisocabtagene maraleucel of whom 54% (95% CI: 41, 67) achieved CR.
 The median DOR was not reached (95% CI: 11.2 months, not reached) in participants who achieved CR and 2.1 months (95% CI: 1.4, 2.3) in participants with a best response of PR.
 Among all leukapheresed participants, the CR rate was 46% (95% CI: 34, 58).

+For the treatment of follicular lymphoma, efficacy was evaluated in TRANSCEND-FL (NCT04245839), a phase II, open-label, multicenter, single-arm trial in adults with relapsed or refractory follicular lymphoma after two or more lines of systemic therapy (including an anti-CD20 antibody and an alkylating agent).
+Participants were eligible to enroll in the study if they had adequate bone marrow function to receive lymphodepleting chemotherapy and an ECOG performance status of 1 or less.